Encryption and issues related to Misinformation

 Offering authentic information by trusted sources: “One of the things that we saw in the recent COVID-19 outbreak was an absolute spurt in misinformation.
 The pandemic has also been now tagged as an info-demic.
 So, WhatsApp created specialised APIs that allowed organisations to build a menu-driven chatbot system.
 It went and offered this to legitimate government authorities, including the World Health Organisation, which is now offering users accurate information,” a speaker said.
 This WhatsApp API was also used by several state governments and the central government in India to offer information about the pandemic.

 Limiting forwarded messages: “A large chunk of misinformation currently present on encrypted messaging platforms comes from highly forwarded messages,” a speaker said.
-Admitting that limiting the number of forwards on messaging platforms is not a full proof solution, they claimed how a limitation that was put on highly forwarded messages by WhatsApp resulted in a drop of about 70% in such messages.
+Admitting that limiting the number of forwards on messaging platforms is not a fool proof solution, they claimed how a limitation that was put on highly forwarded messages by WhatsApp resulted in a drop of about 70% in such messages.

 Client side-scanning could be used, though, it has limitations: “We’ve seen these proposals for either local or remote clients scanning,” a speaker said.
 Client side-scanning broadly refers to systems that scan message contents — text, images, videos, files — for matches against a database of objectionable content before the message is sent to the intended recipient.
 “However, I’m not sure about its feasibility for tackling misinformation since the amount of content being generated in this case is far more compared to child sexual abuse material.
 There are, of course, implications to privacy because you are doing some sort of communication once the message is decrypted once its at rest.
 Or if you have to target people in some way, you’re going to try to target that by location, which means there are further privacy implications,” they added.